 In the past most research touching on the field has been "univariate".
-Researchers have looked at mortality/health OR at poverty, but not the interlinkages between them (eg comments of Mohandas at the start of the seminar - correct reference please Nava/Guil).
+Researchers have looked at mortality/health OR at poverty, but not the interlinkages between them (e.g. comments of Dr. K Mohandas at the start of the seminar).